petersaj/neuropixels_trajectory_explorer/README.md

 - Other: in development, not currently in regular use

 #### Atlas
-The atlas can be rotated by clicking and dragging (the slice updates when the mouse is released)
+The atlas can be rotated by clicking and dragging (the slice updates when the mouse is released).
+The probe can be moved with the arrow keys (+SHIFT: rotation, +ALT: depth).

 #### Probe areas
 These are the regions that the probe (blue line) is passing through